 The same year, I joined the Swiss Center for Affective Sciences as a Post-doctoral researcher with the goal of studying emotion expression from a multimodal point of view.

-In 2012 I became Senior Researcher, responsible of different applied projects and I became the Head of the research focus on Applied Affective Sciences
+In 2012 I was nominated Senior Scientist and I became the Head of the Applied Affective Sciences research unit

 Multimodal expression of emotion:

 I am interested in how different expressive modalities are jointly used during an emotional episode and how perception is influenced by unimodal and multimodal information.A particular feature of multimodal emotion expression is the way in which the different expressive modalities recruited during an emotion episode are timely used.
 With this respect, I am interested in how the degreee of temporal synchronization influences perception of emotional authenticity.

 Planned studies include the investigation of the links between specific expressive features (vocal, facial, and gestures) and emotion appraisals.

 We are developing instruments that can be used to assess emotional responses in several application settings.
 The measures include nonverbal behavior as well as self-report questionnaires.

 "Measuring emotional intelligence in the workplace: Development of a new test" (Principal Investigator).
 FNS Grant